FujoWebDev/fujocoded/src/content/updates/25-06-14-cookies-and-cons/index.md

 - **✏️ Writers assemble!** Do you want to help with our NPM articles?
 Or maybe, you want to help us [sell the lore behind our catboys (and beyond)](https://www.fujoweb.dev/characters) to the wider public?
 Our [Writers Intake Form](https://forms.gle/DensB2JHppK4A98M8) is for you!

-- **💻 WebDev Gigs incoming!** There is _a lot_ going on in the FujoVerse™ and many pages (like our [FujoGuide Volume 0 one](https://www.fujoweb.dev/volume-0)) could use some TLC from entry-level HTML/CSS-wranglers.
+- **💻 WebDev Gigs incoming!** There is _a lot_ going on in the FujoVerse™ and many pages (like the one on [FujoGuide Volume 0](https://www.fujoweb.dev/volume-0)) could use some TLC from entry-level HTML/CSS-wranglers.
 We also have a few other challenges at different levels we’ll be looking to take care of as we grow.
 [Join the fight here!](https://forms.gle/HNMHCJ5N5XoV35Y27)

 - **🖼️ Art(ist) Archive!** We’ve got some character art needs in the pipeline (don’t we always?), and we’d love to have even more artists on tap for when that gets firmed up—monsterfucking tendencies appreciated but not required.
 [Add your info here!](https://forms.gle/Cm2wq9numpBMoUZJA)